SvanteSundberg/CloudComputing_TP3/README.md

 ### First steps

-1. Create a file called **creds.txt** and copy your AWS credentials into it
+1. In the working directory, create a file called **creds.txt** and copy your AWS credentials into it
 2. Download **labsuser.pem** file and put it in the working directory
 3. Execute **./script.sh** to launch all the necessary instances
 4. Note down the private IP adresses that is printed by the script